 - Efficiency: avoid double work.

 - Quality: improve the quality of data and documentation.

 - Legal certainty: using a well-established open license.

 Open Power System Data is implemented by four institutions: Europa-Universität Flensburg, DIW Berlin, Technical University of Berlin, and Neon Neue Energieökonomik.
 It is funded by the German Federal Ministry for Economic Affairs and Energy.

-We have published a list of data sources, a list of data projects, and an account of the legal situation.
-A closed beta version of the data platform is online now.
-A first open version will be launched in October 2016.
 The project runs from August 2015 to July 2017.
+We have published a list of data sources, a list of data projects, and an account of the legal situation in 2015.
+After a closed beta version was published in early 2016, in October 2016 the first public version of the data platform was published.

-We want open data, and an open process.
-A beta version of the platform is now available for registered users.
+We want open data and an open process.
 We are involving data owners and future users of the platform in a series of workshops, webinars, and interviews.
-Potential users are invited to become member of our user group.
 We will coordinate with various projects that follow similar goals, and with the Open Energy Modelling Initiative.
-If you like to be involved, contact any member of the project or Jonathan Mühlenpfordt (hirth [at] neon-energie [dot] de or +49-157-55 199 715).
-You can also subscribe to our newsletter.
-You can also share your own Data Packages through our platform, if it fits with the overall vision for the project.
+Stay up to date by subscribing to our newsletter.
+If you would like to be involved, contact any member of the project or Lion Hirth (hirth [at] neon-energie [dot] de or +49-157-55 199 715).
+You are also invited to share your own Data Packages through our platform, if it fits with the overall vision for the project.